prorev/prorev.github.io/_posts/2020-01-15-swift_strings.md

 ### String Interpolation

-String interpolation is the process of inserting string literals or other kinds of data into an existing string literal.
+String _interpolation_ is the process of inserting string literals or other data into an existing string literal.

 The syntax for string interpolation is a backslash followed by a set of parentheses -- `\()`.

 Anything inserted inside the parentheses are interpolated into the existing string literal.